|

 This

-could of been avoided with a root
+could of been avoided with a

 barrier installed along the

-left side of the driveway.
+of the driveway.
 This tree can

-still be saved by pruning
+saved by pruning the roots

-the roots along the left side of the driveway
+left side of the driveway and then

-and then installing a root
+installing a root barrier.

 |